Mid-Autumn Festival

 The Mid-Autumn Festival, also known as the Moon Festival or Mooncake Festival, is a harvest festival celebrated in Chinese culture.
-It is held on the 15th day of the 8th month of the Chinese lunisolar calendar with a full moon at night, corresponding to mid-September to early October of the Gregorian calendar.
+It occurs on the 15th day of the 8th month of the Chinese lunisolar calendar and can fall between 7 September and 8 October (inclusive) of the Gregorian calendar.
 On this day, the Chinese believe that the moon is at its fullest and brightest, coinciding with the time of harvest in the middle of autumn.

 The Mid-Autumn Festival is one of the most important holidays and celebrations in Chinese culture.
-The history of the festival dates back over 3,000 years.
-Similar festivals are celebrated by other cultures in East and Southeast Asia.
+The history of the festival dates back now over 3,000 years.
+Similar festivals are celebrated by other countries in East and Southeast Asia, including Taiwan, Japan, South Korea, Vietnam, Malaysia and Singapore for example.

 During the festival, lanterns of all sizes and shapes – symbolizing beacons that light the path toward prosperity and good fortune for the people – are carried and displayed.
 Mooncakes, a rich pastry typically filled with sweet-bean or lotus-seed paste, are eaten during this festival.
 The Mid-Autumn Festival is based on the legend of Chang'e, the Moon goddess in Chinese mythology.

+It is an official holiday in both mainland China and Taiwan, and the day after the Mid-Autumn Festival is an official holiday in both Hong Kong and Macau.

 Etymology

 The festival is so-named as it is held around the autumn equinox on the 15th of the 8th lunisolar month in the Chinese calendar.
 Its name varies among Sinitic languages, with the most common one being Mid-Autumn Festival or simply Mid-Autumn (中秋), as well as its traditional calendar date, either Fifteenth of the Eighth Month or Half of the Eighth Month, which is more regional.
 Other regional names include Eighth Month Festival, used in places such as Northeast China, Southern Fujian, and Jianghuai; Festival of Unity (團圓節 (团圆节); Wugniu: doe^{2}-yoe^{2}-ciq^{7}; Nanjingese: tuang^{2} üän^{2} zie^{5}), used in Shanghai and Nanjing; and Mooncake Festival (月餅節 (月饼节, jyut^{6} beng^{2} zit^{3})), used in Guangdong and Hong Kong.
-Outside China, there are several other names for the festival:
+Outside of Greater China area, there are several other names for the festival: